uriahjb/symphotron/README.md

   * location for instrument specific code
 * platforms
   * platform specific common code, currently just for the m4
+* host
+  * code and tools used on the host computer, primarily for the sequencer

 First Steps:
 * Add yourself to the Team Members list